temporalio/documentation/docs-src/concepts/what-is-a-workflow-execution.md

 Each pending Activity generates a metadata entry in the Workflow's mutable state.
 Too many entries create a large mutable state, which causes unstable persistence.

-To protect the system, Temporal enforces a maximum number (2,000 by default) of pending Activities, Child Workflows, external Workflows, and Signals.
+To protect the system, Temporal enforces a maximum number (2,000 by default) of pending Activities, Child Workflows, Signals, or Cancellation requests per Workflow.
 These limits are set with the following [dynamic configuration keys](https://github.com/temporalio/temporal/blob/master/service/history/configs/config.go):

+- `NumPendingActivitiesLimit`
 - `NumPendingChildExecutionsLimit`
-- `NumPendingActivitiesLimit`
-- `NumPendingSignals`
+- `NumPendingSignalsLimit`
 - `NumPendingCancelRequestsLimit`

-By default, Temporal fails Workflow Task Executions that would cause the Workflow to surpass 2,000 pending Activities, Child Workflows, external Workflows, or Signals.
+By default, Temporal fails Workflow Task Executions that would cause the Workflow to surpass any of these limits (by producing enough `ScheduleActivityTask`, `StartChildWorkflowExecution`, `SignalExternalWorkflowExecution`, or `RequestCancelExternalWorkflowExecution` Commands to exceed a limit).
-Similar constraints are enforced for `SignalExternalWorkflowExecution`, `RequestCancelExternalWorkflowExecution`, and `StartChildWorkflowExecution` Commands.